Frequently asked questions

 Will we be able to access virtual events/talks through the BTYSTE app on mobile/tablet?

-We are working on how best to do this in advance of the 2023 exhibition dates.
+We are working on how best to do this in advance of the 2025 exhibition dates.
 How this looks and feels will be announced in due course, we want to make sure that we have the best exhibition possible and we need to take time and resource to plan this properly.

-When is the deadline for the BTYSTE 2023?
+When is the deadline for the BTYSTE 2024?

 What kind of project can I enter?

-Students can enter a project as normal, in the four categories we have for the exhibition.
+Students can enter a project as normal, in the five categories we have for the exhibition.
 All the details are on our website www.btyoungscientist.com.
 The entry system will remain the same and is open to students at www.btyoungscientist.com.

 Will the entry system change this year?